 As with all of the supplements I offer on my site, I refuse to sacrifice quality.
 What’s more, I will never recommend a supplement to you that I cannot fully embrace.

-Whole Food vs. Extracts: Why I Believe Whole Food Mushrooms Trump Isolated Mushroom Extracts
+Whole Food vs. Extracts: Why I Believe Fermented Mushrooms Trump Isolated Mushroom Extracts

 Whereas most mushroom products you’ll find on store shelves are made from “extracts”, our product is truly made from a whole food.